-My 12 year old thinks I should become a lesbian
+My 12 year old thinks I should become a Lesbian

 Ok, so I guess you are wondering what the heck?
 Yep, I was too but before I tell you what my son was thinking I have to give you a heads up about the situation to hand.

 Firstly, I am a single mum and have been for quite a while now.
-However recently I had a short term relationship that ended after almost 8 months and I have to say really during that time I still felt like a single mum.
+However, recently I had a short term relationship that ended after almost 8 months and I have to say really during that time I still felt like a single mum.
 Here’s why!

-Having someone around occasionally was nice – I mean the adult kind variety of nice – affection, attention, someone to talk adult and do adult stuff with was great.
+Having someone around occasionally was nice – I mean the adult kind variety of nice – affection, attention, someone to talk to adults and do adult stuff with was great.
 However after a two week holiday to Hawaii, the other half decided – “he was not feeling it” and even though I “was the most beautiful, kind, classy lady” he still couldn’t commit his heart any further to the relationship so Poof!
 He was gone.
 Ended, amputated and now no more contact.
 Ghosted!

 What a crock!
 Seriously to tell someone that is a load of BS!
 It’s the whole “it’s not you, it’s me” scenario.
 As it turned out, it seems he also faked other things during our time together.
 His issue and his lessons yet to learn.
 Soooo I’m not going to bang on here with any sour grapes as that is what it will seem like.